“Hey, are you hungry? Huh?”

 Did marshmerrow grow down there?
-Satheri didn’t know that either.
+Satheri didn’t know that for sure.
 She gulped.

 Her voice trembled.
-It was getting closer every day and she knew nothing about him except that he was from a noble family that didn’t have a whole lot of money any longer.
+It was getting closer every day, and she knew nothing about him except that he was from a noble family that didn’t have a whole lot of money any longer.
 The ship probably wouldn’t be that fancy.
-But it was nice to pretend it was.
+But it was nice to pretend.

 It was a little past noon.
-And Serjo Driler’s birthday part was that night.
-Which meant she had to get ready.
+Serjo Driler’s birthday party was that night, which meant she had to get ready.
 Swallowing the lump in her throat, Satheri put Tollie back down on the ground.
 He nuzzled her hand and she smiled.

 She wished everything could be as simple as Tollie.

 It seemed like all of High Town had come to Serjo Driler’s 143rd birthday party.
-Satheri, dressed in the pale blue gown she usually wore for fancy occasions, loved seeing everyone in their finery.
-She couldn’t dress like a noble, but one day she would so she took mental notes of everything she saw.
+Satheri, dressed in the dark blue gown she usually wore for fancy occasions, loved seeing everyone in their finery.
+She couldn’t dress like a noble, but one day she would, so she took mental note of everything she saw.

 Satheri stood next to her parents on the outskirts of the party, watching the well-wishers paying their respects under the lanterns strung up over the street.
 She couldn’t see the Driler manor over the crowd, but she heard the music and the voices, all of them happy.

 Her husband-to-be would have parties like this, probably.
-She’d be at the center of it all, greeting lifelong nobles and pretending she knew how to behave.
+She’d be at the center of it all, greeting lifelong nobles and pretending she knew how to behave like one.